On quadri-bialgebras: Introduction

-At the beginning of 1990s, in order to study periodicity phenomena in algebraic K-theory, J.-L. Loday introduced the notion of dendriform dialgebra (\cite{Lo1}).
-It has been attracting a great interest because of its connections with various fields in mathematics and physics (see \cite{EMP} and the references therein).
+Motivated by the study of periodicity in algebraic K-theory, J.-L. Loday introduced the notion of a dendriform algebra~\cite{Lo1}.
+It has attracted quite much interest because of its connections with various fields in mathematics and physics (see \cite{EMP} and the references therein).

-There is a remarkable fact that a Rota-Baxter operator (of weight zero), which first arose in probability theory (\cite{Bax}) and later became a subject in combinatorics (\cite{R1,R2}), on an associative algebra naturally gives a dendriform dialgebra structure on the underlying vector space of the associative algebra (\cite{Ag1,Ag2,E1}).
-Such unexpected relationships between dendriform dialgebras in the field of operads and algebraic topology and Rota-Baxter operators in the field of combinatorics and probability theory attracted many mathematicians' attentions right away.
-Later, in 2003, in order to determine the algebraic structures behind a pair of commuting Rota-Baxter operators (on an associative algebra), which appear, for example, in the space of the linear endomorphisms of an infinitesimal bialgebra, Aguiar and Loday introduced the notion of quadri-algebra (\cite{AL}), which is a vector space equipped with four operations satisfying nine axioms.
-Moreover, quadri-algebras have deep relationships with combinatorics and the theory of Hopf algebras (\cite{AL,EG1}).
-A quadri-algebra is also regarded as the underlying algebra structure of a dendriform algebra with a nondegenerate 2-cocycle (\cite{Bai3}).
+There is a remarkable fact that a Rota-Baxter operator (of weight zero), which first arose in probability theory~\cite{Bax} and later became popular in combinatorics and other areas~\cite{Gub,R1,R2}, on an associative algebra naturally gives a dendriform algebra structure on the underlying vector space of the associative algebra~\cite{Ag1,Ag2,E1}.
+Such unexpected relationship between dendriform algebras in the field of operads and algebraic topology and Rota-Baxter operators in the field of combinatorics and probability theory was extended to several other structures.
+In order to determine the algebraic structures behind a pair of commuting Rota-Baxter operators (on an associative algebra), which appeared, for example, in the space of the linear endomorphisms of an infinitesimal bialgebra, Aguiar and Loday introduced the notion of a quadri-algebra~\cite{AL}, which is a vector space equipped with four binary operations satisfying nine axioms.
+Moreover, quadri-algebras have deep relationships with combinatorics and the theory of Hopf algebras~\cite{AL,EG1}.
+A quadri-algebra is also regarded as the underlying algebra structure of a dendriform algebra with a nondegenerate 2-cocycle~\cite{Bai3} and is one of the first examples of operad splitting~\cite{BBGN,EG1,Lo2}.